wmnsk/go-pfcp/README.md

 _NOTE: if you have called `ie.Parse`, the child IEs are already parsed._

-_To determine if an IE is grouped or not, this package uses the `defaultGroupedIEMap` in `ie_grouped.go`, which contains the list of grouped IEs.
+_To determine if an IE is grouped or not, this library uses the `defaultGroupedIEMap` in `ie_grouped.go`, which contains the list of grouped IEs.
 You can add your own IE type to this map using `ie.AddGroupedIEType()` function, or you can change the entire logic to determine if an IE is grouped or not by setting your own function to `ie.SetIsGroupedFun` function._

 `<IE-name>` method is also available for consistency with non-grouped IEs, but it is not recommended to use it as it always parses the payload into `[]*IE` and returns it though the `ChildIEs` field is already populated.
 In the rare case that the payload can be modified after the IE is created or parsed, this method could be useful.